rcallaby/Learn-Git/README.md

 This is where you will find a sample repository for my YouTube tutorial series on Learning Git and Github.
 If you found this repository to be helpful, please consider giving it a star ⭐ as it will be easier for others to find it.

+As well, it would greatly help me if you would subscribe to my [YouTube channel](https://www.youtube.com/@richardcallaby) as that is the place where I post free tutorials and other free educational resources.

 ## Here is a step by step tutorial on how to contribute to GitHub
 Create a GitHub account: If you don't already have a GitHub account, you'll need to create one.
 Go to github.com and click the "Sign up" button in the upper right corner.
 Follow the instructions to create your account.